Leopold I, Holy Roman Emperor: Character and overall assessment

 composed several Oratorios and Suites of Dances.

 Perhaps due to inbreeding among his progenitors, the hereditary Habsburg jaw was most prominent in Leopold.
 Because his jaw was depicted unusually large on a 1670 silver coin, Leopold was nicknamed "the Hogmouth"; however, most collectors do not believe the coin was an accurate depiction.

 Marriages and children

-In 1666, he married Margaret Theresa of Spain (1651–1673), daughter of King Philip IV of Spain, who was both his niece and his first cousin.
+On 12 December 1666, he married Margaret Theresa of Spain (1651–1673), daughter of King Philip IV of Spain, who was both his niece and his first cousin.
 She was depicted in Diego Velázquez' paintings sent from the court of Madrid to Leopold as he waited in Vienna for his fiancée to grow up.
-Leopold and Margaret Theresa had four children:
+Leopold and Margaret Theresa had four children, all but one short-lived: